Corvette

 Drive modes

-The UI didn't exist in isolation.
+The interface didn't exist in isolation.
 The instrument cluster lived inside what felt like a cockpit with its own carefully refined industrial design language.
+Working with the industrial design team, we asked about intent of their design, and recieved critical feedback that helped shape the form.
 It was aggressive angles, tensioned surfaces, and forms that communicated performance before the engine turned over.
 It sold everything a brand should.
-Our job was to make the display feel like a natural extension of that, not a screen dropped into a dashboard.
-That meant studying the car itself as a design brief, letting its lines and visual weight inform our layout, typography, and hierarchy decisions.
 When the physical and digital design languages are in conflict, the driver feels it even if they can't name it.

 Compliance & multi-display